Zacsluss/particle_physics_simulator/README.md

 ## 📬 About & Connect

-By day, I work as a Lead CRM Systems Analyst at Computershare, managing enterprise platforms and Salesforce integrations across global teams.
-By night, I build stuff like this.
+I currently work as a Lead CRM Systems Analyst at Computershare, managing enterprise platforms and Salesforce integrations across global teams.

-I'm into WebGL, particle systems, shader programming, AI/ML, digital art, and 360° drone photography.
-Always learning, always building.
+I'm into enterprise systems architecture and management, people management, programming, AI/ML, digital design, art, and photography - which you can find more info about by visiting my portfolio below.
+Above all, I'm on a never-ending quest for knowledge!

 **Let's connect:**